 Recognizing ACEs as a public health crisis

-As a healthcare organization committed to Enriching Every Life, we have a responsibility to understand and address the impact of adverse childhood experiences within the context of patient experience and care across the lifespan.
-That's why Gundersen Health System has identified ACEs and trauma informed care (TIC) as a Population Health strategic priority in 2018.
+As a healthcare organization committed to enriching every life, we have a responsibility to understand and address the impact of adverse childhood experiences within the context of patient experience and care across the lifespan.
+That's why Gundersen Health System has identified ACEs and trauma informed care (TIC) as a Population Health strategic priority in 2019.

 ACEs impact that is not recognized, managed or treated results in high costs to healthcare systems and communities